christinto/ChrisPerry_FinalProject_Consensys/avoiding_common_attacks.md

 `

 ### Denial of Service prevention - reduce use of loops and running out of gas limit
-	•	The contract doesn't avoids any looping behaviour
+	•	The contract avoids any looping behaviour
 	•	Avoids recursive calls in the contract
 	•	Only the owner of the vehicle can change the state of the vehicle to be for sale
 	•	Only vehicles with For Sale state can be bought with ETHER by a buyer

 ### Reduce malicious creator
-	•	The fee component of the motorbike mart is a constant value set in the construction of the contract.
+	•	The fee component of the car market is a constant value set in the construction of the contract.
 The owner of the contract can not alter the fee after creation of the contract.
 	•	Only allowing the contract owner to withdraw funds from the contract that is collected from the commission fees during the trading of cars.